Working the enquiry: Consider your enquiry’s impact on tax credits and child benefit

-If you are making an enquiry into a taxpayer’s tax return, you must consider whether your findings will have any impact on the amount of any tax credits they may be entitled to claim.
+If you are making an enquiry into a taxpayer’s tax return, you must consider whether your findings will have any impact on the amount of any tax credits or child benefit they may be entitled to claim.

-- The amount of income used by Benefits and Credits to calculate the tax credit award.
+- The amount of income used by Benefits and Credits (B&C) to calculate the tax credit award.

 - The level of the tax credit award that has been set.

-- The amount of income reported to Benefits and Credits by the claimant.
+- The amount of income reported to B&C by the claimant.

-- Whether the award included child tax credit, working tax credit or both.
+- Whether the award included child benefit, child tax credit, working tax credit or both.

 The amount of tax credits that individuals are entitled to claim will be affected by changes to the level of income shown on the return.
 This includes any changes to